 Sealing Criminal Records (Expungement)

 In some cases, you can ask the court to seal your criminal record from public view.
 This used to be called expungement.
 It is now called Petition and Order to Seal.
 Your records won't be physically destroyed, but they will be sealed and treated as confidential.
+Below you will find several different resources for sealing your criminal record.

 The following records CANNOT be sealed: